BrightTag/Crosstie/README.md

 ### <a name="filter"></a>filter
 #### Description
-`BrightTag.Util.filter` creates a new array with all elements that pass the test implemented by the provided function.
+`BrightTag.Util.filter(source, callback, [thisObject])` creates a new array with all elements that pass the test implemented by the provided function.

+#### Arguments
+  - source - an Array
+  - callback - the (optional) callback that determines the truthiness
+  - thisObject - an optional context to use as this in the callback

 #### Examples
 ```sh